Holland America Line Norwegian fjords: 7 nights from Amsterdam with Zuiderdam

 Oslo

-Oslo, located in the southeastern part of the country, is the capital and largest city of Norway.
-Oslo is a vibrant city that seamlessly blends its rich history with modern urban development, making it a dynamic and attractive place to live and visit.
+Oslo, located in the south-eastern part of the country, is the capital and largest city of Norway.
+Oslo is a lively city that perfectly blends its rich history with modern urban development, making it a dynamic and attractive place to live and visit.

-It was founded around 1040 by King Harald Hardrada and became the capital of the country in 1299 under King Håkon V. The city was partly destroyed by a fire in 1624 and its reconstruction began under the reign of King Christian IV.
+It was founded around 1040 by King Harald Hardrada and became the capital of the country in 1299 under King Håkon V. The city was partially destroyed by a fire in 1624 and its reconstruction began under the reign of King Christian IV.
 King Christian IV renamed the city Christiania.
-The original name, Oslo, was restored in 1925.
-Oslo is known for its beautiful natural surroundings, including forests, hills, and lakes.
-Thanks to its beautiful landscapes, it is possible to take part in numerous outdoor activities like hiking, skiing, and boating.
+The original name, Oslo, was restored only in 1925.
+Oslo is known for its beautiful natural landscapes, including forests, hills and lakes.
+Thanks to its beautiful landscapes, it is possible to practice numerous outdoor activities such as hiking, skiing and canoeing.

-These unique characteristics make the city the ideal destination for nature lovers.
-The city is home to several renowned museums, including the Viking Ship Museum, the Munch Museum (dedicated to the works of Edvard Munch, famous for "The Scream"), and the National Gallery.
-Do not miss the opportunity to visit one of them and share your pictures with your friends!
-Every year Oslo holds one of the most important cultural events, the Nobel Peace Prize is awarded annually in the city at the City Hall.
+These unique features make the city an ideal destination for nature lovers.
+The city is home to several world-renowned museums, including the Viking Ship Museum, the Munch Museum (dedicated to the works of Edvard Munch, famous for “The Scream”), and the National Gallery.
+Don't miss the opportunity to visit one of these museums and share your photos with your friends!
+Every year, Oslo hosts one of the most important cultural events, the Nobel Peace Prize, which is awarded annually in the city at the City Hall.

 Stavanger